alephdata/countrynames/README.md

 # countrynames

-This library helps with the mapping of country names to their respective ISO 3166-1 alpha-2, alpha-3, and numeric codes or official names.
+This library helps with the mapping of country names to their respective two or three letter codes.
 The idea is to incorporate common names for countries, and even some limited misspellings, as they occur in source data.